 - Preparing for the individual life changes

 - Relationship changes: partners, family and friends

-- Managing your mental health
+- Managing your mental health and wellbeing

 - Practical coping and communication strategies